Taiping Island: History

+Imperial Japanese forces would not depart from the archipelago until 1946.
+In July 1949, French naval forces reported encountering both a Chinese Nationalist and a Chinese Communist force garrisoning Itu Aba Island.

 After being secured by Nationalist China, the island was placed under the administration of China's Guangdong Province.
 When the Chinese Communists gained control of mainland China, the defeated Nationalists retreated to Taiwan, but retained control of the Taiping garrison.
 Japan officially renounced its control and transferred the island to the trusteeship of the Allied Powers within the San Francisco Peace Treaty on September 8, 1951.
 A different interpretation is that Japan officially renounced its sovereignty and transferred the island to the Republic of China under the provisions of the Taipei Peace Treaty.

-In 1952, a Philippine civilian began to mine sulfur from Taiping Island and that same year, a note attached to the Treaty of Taipei provided the Nationalist Chinese arguments for sovereignty over the island.
+In 1952, a Philippine civilian (Tomás Cloma) began to mine sulfur from Taiping Island after claiming it as part of Freedomland and that same year, a note attached to the Treaty of Taipei provided the Nationalist Chinese arguments for sovereignty over the island.
 The Nationalists established a permanent presence on the island in July 1956.

 From 2000, a detachment of the ROC Coast Guard Administration was stationed on the island, replacing the Marine Corps detachment.
 The Taiping Island Airport was completed in December 2007, and a C-130 Hercules transporter airplane first landed on the island on 21 January 2008.

 On 2 February 2008, ROC president Chen Shui-bian personally visited the island accompanied by a significant naval force including two fleets with Kidd class destroyer flagships and two submarines.
 On 19 April 2011, it was announced that the Marine Corps would once again be stationed on the island.